Verb–subject–object word order: Semitic languages

-Ayer presentó María su renuncia.
-Yesterday handed-in Maria her resignation, Maria handed in her resignation yesterday.

-A María le regaló su abuelo un caballo de pura raza.
-To María dat.cl. gave her grandfather a horse of pure breed, María's grandfather gave her a purebred horse.

-Here are other examples of VSO in Spanish:

-Me devolvió María el libro que le presté.
-To-me returned María the book that to-her (I) lent, “María returned to me the book that I lent her.”

-Se comieron los niños todo el pastel.
-Ate up the boys all the cake, “The boys ate up all the cake.”

 Celtic languages

 In Welsh, some tenses use simple verbs, which are found at the beginning of the sentence and are followed by the subject and any objects.
 An example is the preterite:

 Other tenses may use compound verbs in which the conjugated form of usually bod (to be) precedes the subject and other verb-nouns come after the subject.
 Objects then follow the final verb-noun.
 Here is the usual method of forming the present tense:

 In Irish, phrases also use VSO:

 In Irish, in forming a question, the same order is used (with an interrogative particle in front):

 The typological classification of Breton syntax is problematic.
 It has been claimed that Breton has an underlying VSO character, but it appears at first sight that V2 is the most frequent pattern.
 That arises as a result of a process usually involving the subject noun phrase being fronted.
 It has been suggested that the fronting has arisen from a development in which clefting and fronting, which are very common in Celtic languages, became completely pervasive.
 A very similar development is seen in literary Middle Welsh but did not continue into Modern Welsh.